 The sinner brings destruction upon himself by his own choices and rebellion (Romans 6:23; 5:12; James 1:15; 1 Corinthians 6:9-11).
 When a person neglects to pay attention to the invitations, reproofs, and warnings of the Holy Spirit, his conscience becomes partially seared, and the next time he is warned, it is harder for him to obey than the time before (1 Timothy 4:2).
-And eventually he reaps the results of his own evil actions (Revelation 21:8; Numbers 32:23).
+And eventually, he reaps the results of his own evil actions (Revelation 21:8; Numbers 32:23).
 Sin is deadly, when man clings to it, he suffers its deadly effects.
 “For the wages of sin is death” (Romans 6:23).

 Ancient Israel destroyed themselves with their pride, idolatry, immorality, and unbelief.
 For sin is ever suicidal (Proverbs 8:36; Ezekiel 18:20; 33:10, 11).
 Israel’s destruction was caused by their own evil deeds.
 They had ample time to change their course of action and return to God but they refused.
 The Lord said, “O Israel, thou hast destroyed thyself; but in me is thine help” (Hosea 13:9).